-List the guidelines which have been considered relevant to the proposed activity or development and explain how th have influenced the development proposal.
+List the quidelines which have been consider and relevant to the proposed activity or development and evelopin here the List the guidelines which have been considered the development proposal ered relevant to the proposed activity or development and explain how they .
 DEADP Guidelines The DEA&DP Guideline on Need & Desirability (2010), DEA&DP Guideline on Public Participation (2010), DEA&DP Guideline on Alternatives (2010), and DEA&DP Guideline for Environmental Management Plans (2005) were consulted and adhered to when undertaking this Basic Assessment Report.
 National Environmental Management Act (107 of 19989) (NEMA) and Environmental Impact Assessment (EIA) Regulations, 2010 Principles of environmental management, procedures to be followed and adhered to for a Basic Assessment process and Environmental Authorisation Guideline on need and desirability (2017) Although some overlap with the DE&DP Guideline (2010), this guideline was consulted and adhered to with regards to considering the need and desirability aspects of the proposed Dam Enlargement.
+Public Participation guideline in terms of NEMA (2017) Although some overlap with the DE&DP Guideline (2010), this guideline was consulted and adhered to with regards to considering the public participation process required for the proposed project.
+Impact significance, Integrated Environmental Management, Information Series 5 (2002) and Environmental Impact Reporting, Integrated Environmental Management, Information Series 15 (2004) These guidelines were consulted and adhered to with regards to the assessment of the significance of impacts associated with the proposed development.